shaed-rp/enterprise-dashboard/README.md

 ```

 ### 2. Configure Environment
-Edit `.env` file with your DealerBuilt API credentials:
+Edit `.env` file with your DMS API credentials:
 ```bash
 DEALERBUILT_USERNAME=your_username
 DEALERBUILT_PASSWORD=your_password